The main human relics from prehistoric times are megalithic constructions. (Megalith means “large stones”)

 Many of these sites are visitable, but some are on private land.
 As archaeologists excavate these sites, any artefacts of human creation are kept in museums or universities.

-Use the map at the right to search among the various megalithic sites or browse through the entries below.
+Use the map at the right to search among the various megalithic sites (highlighted map markers indicate megaliths that are described on this website), or browse through the entries below.
 More posts are added as sites get visited.

 -